KlodCripta/lunar-cinematic-fx/README.md

 ## About Use

-- Klod Cripta – Founder of the Virtual Space Atmos project.
+- Klod Cripta – Founder of the Lunar Cinematic FX project.
 He conceived and launched the project, establishing the foundation for the spatial sound design and adjusting the bass to achieve a powerful, deep, and dynamic low-end, capable of delivering a truly cinematic and immersive experience.
 He also ensured precise frequency balancing, keeping the bass from overpowering the mids and highs.

 - Davide Cappiello – Sound Engineer.
-A professional in the audio field, he optimized and fine-tuned the virtualization aspect, improving and refining the initial settings.
-His expertise maximized the overall sound quality, making Virtual Space Atmos stable, realistic, and suitable for a wide range of multimedia content.
+A professional in the audio field, he optimized and fine-tuned the spatial aspect, improving and refining the initial settings.
+His expertise maximized the overall sound quality, making Lunar Cinematic FX stable, realistic, and suitable for a wide range of multimedia content.

 ---